-Continue to plant vegetation along the county's coastal region to reduce erosion, enhance the formation of sand dunes and to protect roads from washouts-This is an ongoing project Anita Grove from ANEER is having workshops to educate residents on beach erosion-Grant from Duke Energy to plant \$9000.00 worth of Sea Oats throughout the county-mainly Carrabelle area and St George Island Reduce flooding in the Rio Vista area by installing a drainage system on the north side of the road into Cow Creek and Ochlockonee River- Cow Creek Crosses Crooked River and Clint Davis from FFS can provide hydro-information for study Work with the Florida Forest Service on evaluating the defensible space on all the critical facilities throughout the county- The critical facilities list has been given to Clint Davis and this is an ongoing project.
-Todd from Florida Forest Service will give us the documentation for this project Work with Florida Forest Service and develop and participate in the Community Wildfire Protection Plans (CWPP) to reduce wildfires risks within the Wildland Urban Interface.
+3 Continue to plant vegetation along the county's coastal region to reduce erosion, enhance the formation of sand dunes and to protect roads from washouts-This is an ongoing project Anita Grove from ANEER is having workshops to educate residents on beach erosion-Grant from Duke Energy to plant \$9000.00 worth of Sea Oats throughout the county-mainly Carrabelle area and St George Island 4 Reduce flooding in the Rio Vista area by installing a drainage system on the north side of the road into Cow Creek and Ochlockonee River- Cow Creek Crosses Crooked River and Clint Davis from FFS can provide hydro-information for study 5 Work with the Florida Forest Service on evaluating the defensible space on all the critical facilities throughout the county- The critical facilities list has been given to Clint Davis and this is an ongoing project.
+Todd from Florida Forest Service will give us the documentation for this project 6 Work with Florida Forest Service and develop and participate in the Community Wildfire Protection Plans (CWPP) to reduce wildfires risks within the Wildland Urban Interface.
 And inform public of the Firewise building and landscape design principles and the Ready, Set, Go Program- This is an on-going project for the last 3 yrs.
 Todd Schroder will forward plan and projects.
 All Local Fire Departments were invited and there was no representation from any of the departments

-This is an on-going project.
+Work with Florida Forest Service in offering forest protection education in the county's schools 7 This is an on-going project.
 FFS visits all county schools and gives presentations to all of the county's schools.
-Identify the critical facilities in the county and review the hazards that could have a negative impact on them after a serve storm event.
-Evaluate on incorporating and relevant data into the GIS system- Richard from the state has the information and is working on GIS Improve efforts in debris removal of dead, dying or diseased trees and branches next to the road and highways- On-going project - Duke Energy maintains the power lines / Transifield maintains the road ways-Listed as a Franklin County EM project- should be Franklin County Road Department/ Duke Energy- This is an ongoing project Protect and improve functioning wetlands and waterways by control or elimination of invasive plants- 11 Protect County Road 370 (Alligator Point Road) from storm surge- This is an on-going project.
-FFS visits all county schools and gives presentations to all of the county's schools.
-Identify the critical facilities in the county and review the hazards that could have a negative impact on them after a serve storm event.
-Evaluate on incorporating and relevant data into the GIS system- Richard from the state has the information and is working on GIS Improve efforts in debris removal of dead, dying or diseased trees and branches next to the road and highways- On-going project - Duke Energy maintains the power lines / Transifield maintains the road ways-Listed as a Franklin County EM project- should be Franklin County Road Department/ Duke 10 invasive plants- Anita with ANEER will email the research they are conducting-Evasive Plant Class being held Sept 15th- Clint with FFS will update a complete list- This is an on-going project.
-FFS visits all county schools and gives presentations to all of the county's schools.
-Identify the critical facilities in the county and review the hazards that could have a negative impact on them after a serve storm event.
-Evaluate on incorporating and relevant data into the GIS system- Richard from the state has the information and is working on GIS 9 and highways- On-going project - Duke Energy maintains the power lines / Transifield maintains the road ways- Listed as a Franklin County EM project- should be Franklin County Road Department/ Duke 7 This is an on-going project.
-FFS visits all county schools and gives presentations to all of the 8 system- Richard from the state has the information and is working on GIS Manhaudth Eleviste Ferret Oemice in effective ferret under the eleventies in the elevistic colored 7
+8 Identify the critical facilities in the county and review the hazards that could have a negative impact on them after a serve storm event.
+Evaluate on incorporating and relevant data into the GIS system- Richard from the state has the information and is working on GIS 9 Improve efforts in debris removal of dead, dying or diseased trees and branches next to the road and highways- On-going project - Duke Energy maintains the power lines / Transifield maintains the road ways-Listed as a Franklin County EM project- should be Franklin County Road Department/ Duke Energy- This is an ongoing project 10 Protect and improve functioning wetlands and waterways by control or elimination of invasive plants- Anita with ANEER will email the research they are conducting-Evasive Plant Class being held Sept 15th- Clint with FFS will update a complete list- City of Carrabelle had an issue with lily pads in water retention pond- 11 Protect County Road 370 (Alligator Point Road) from storm surge-